dkvbabu/massage_robot/massage_robot/post.md

 <image width="100%" src="./media/DDPG_Y_pressure.png"/>
 </br>
 <caption>
-State/Action/Reward Setup for our RL training step.
+DDPG pressure and contact curves over 360 steps (without noise along model height)
 </caption>
 </center>

-The pressure curves confirm that the trained models generally maintain safe contact forces during massage, with DDPG variants showing consistent control under the 50 Newton threshold, though occasional spikes highlight areas for potential improvement in force regulation.
+The table below presents the mean and standard deviation of episodic returns over 100 samples for various reinforcement learning methods under both stable and noisy environmental conditions.
+The methods benchmarked include no reinforcement learning (No RL), PPO, DDPG, DDPG trained along the Y axis (DDPG-Y), and TD3 without path guidance. **Results indicate that DDPG and DDPG-Y achieve the highest returns in stable environments, while noisy conditions generally reduce performance across all methods.
+Notably, DDPG maintains relatively strong performance even with noise, demonstrating robustness.
+TD3 fails without using the sine waves ad basis, reaching only 3300 as mean return.
+This shows the efficiency of our hybrid proposed model above**

 <center>
 <caption>
-Mean and variance of 100 samples (returns) for all Massage Controlling variants
+Mean and standard deviation of 100 samples (returns) for all Massage control variants
 </caption>
 </br>
 <image width="100%" src="./media/final_benchmark.png"/>
 </center>

-This table presents the mean and variance of episodic returns over 100 samples for various reinforcement learning methods under both stable and noisy environmental conditions.
-The methods benchmarked include no reinforcement learning (No RL), PPO, DDPG, DDPG trained along the Y axis (DDPG-Y), and TD3 without path guidance.
-Results indicate that DDPG and DDPG-Y achieve the highest returns in stable environments, while noisy conditions generally reduce performance across all methods.
-Notably, DDPG maintains relatively strong performance even with noise, demonstrating robustness.

-The benchmarking results highlight DDPG as the most effective RL method for this robotic massage task, achieving superior episodic returns and demonstrating resilience to environmental noise compared to PPO, TD3, and non-RL baselines.
+Finally, in the following, we show two demonstrating videos of the simulation scenarios utilizing DDPG along the height of the model (first video), then along the width of the model (second video), corresponding to the trained models above without noise.

 <center>
 <iframe width="420" height="315" src="https://drive.google.com/file/d/1lLkyTqW9EQfVA37ur6IbzFSUPPUFbFve/view?usp=sharing">
 </iframe>
 </br>
 <caption>
-DDPG_Y
+DDPG model performing massage along the height of the human model (Y world axis)
 </caption>
 </center>